 - Wear a mask and practice social distancing at the start, finish, nd aid stations, In the event that local, state, or federal COVID-19 restrictions or requirements are in place, any runner that does meet the above COVID-19 requirements will not be allowed to check in or run the Coyote Wall Trail Races in 2023.
 T hank you for your understanding.
 Take care and be well.

 ~ Sean Harrasser (Wonderland Running)

 Event Dates and Fees

 Wonderland Running recognizes the honor and privilege of being able to use these beautiful lands for the Coyote Wall Trail Races.
 As such, it is important that we give something back to the community and to this special place.
-For the 2019 races, we will be donating a portion of the race proceeds to the following organizations:
+We will be donating a portion of the race proceeds to the following organizations:

 Columbia High School Athletics Program

 Columbia High School in White Salmon, is the local high school of the community where the Coyote Wall Trail Races are being held.
 We are donating to them on behalf of Kreps Ranch, who has generously allowed use of their land for the 55K race.